meetgoat/emily-carr-email-templates/README.md

 ## Planned Features

 - Webpack + Browsersync
-- SCSS implementation
-- Asset Compilation + Minification
+- Autoprefixing w/ Comments Enabled

 # General Tips
 For general use, the content editor should work for everything.
 However with all WYSIWYG (what-you-see-is-what-you-get) editors, inconsistencies arise when using features like backspaces and style tags (mostly due to the fact that users enter content differently).